tritonmc/triton-website/docs/migration/v2-to-v3.md

 This is the most important change that you must perform before proceeding.
 Make sure to read the [initial configuration guide](../getting-started/initial-configuration.md#storage-type) if you're unsure how to configure it.

+The `database` section has been renamed to `storage`.
+The guide linked above will help you go through the configuration.

 ## Automatic Migration